Skip to content

 Our goal in actively working against the "traditional," binary methods of determining sleeping arrangements is not to say that wanting to share a sleeping space with someone of the same gender as you is bad.
 Rather, it is an acknowledgement that one can't understand who is the same gender as you based on physiological assumptions.
 In other words, we recognize that a person can have, for example, a valid preference to "room with women."
 At the same time we recognize that, in the same example, this person can't know that someone is a woman by looking at them.
 Of course, there are also valid reasons to prefer not rooming with someone who does hold to a strict concept of gender/ing.

-Ultimately, we want to engage participants in conversations around where our gender-based preferences are coming from; to check that, within our preferences, we neither assume nor erase the identities and experiences of others; to collectively hold accountability for our learned methods of thinking; and to ensure that all students can feel safe, comfortable, and seen within the Alternative Breaks program without having to continually come out to strangers in order to have their needs met.
+Ultimately, we want to engage participants in conversations around where our gender-based preferences are coming from; to check that, within our preferences, we neither assume nor erase the experiences of others; to collectively hold accountability for our learned methods of thinking; and to ensure that all students can feel safe, comfortable, and seen within the Alternative Breaks program without having to continually come out to strangers in order to have their needs met.

 We know that very real concerns exist for some people regarding sharing a room/bed with a person of the opposite gender.
 Experiences with violence, sexual assault, and other traumas and individual spiritualities and cultures are examples that we take seriously.
 If participants experience concerns during lodging conversations for these reasons, we encourage them to feel empowered to address these concerns with the leadership of their break or with the Alternative Breaks Program Manager.
 These concerns can be disclosed anonymously, if desired, and can be included in participants' list of preferences when called for by their AB leaders.